isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ## Metadata Views {#metadata-views}

 *Metadata* is standardized information about an asset.
 You can use metadata to streamline your workflow, organize your assets, and improve searching.
-Scene7 supports the IPTC (International Press Telecommunications Council) standard and the XMP (extensible metadata platform) standard.
+Dynamic Media Classic supports the IPTC (International Press Telecommunications Council) standard and the XMP (extensible metadata platform) standard.
 Before users view or enter metadata about an asset in Detail view, they can open the Metadata Views menu and choose the set of metadata fields that they want to view or use to describe the asset.

-Scene7 comes with pre-defined Metadata Views, and administrators can create their own Metadata Views for users to choose when they enter metadata.
+Dynamic Media Classic comes with pre-defined Metadata Views, and administrators can create their own Metadata Views for users to choose when they enter metadata.

 ### Creating a Metadata View {#creating-a-metadata-view}